damnhandy/Handy-URI-Templates/README.md

 The DefaultVarExploder breaks down the object properties as follows:

 * All properties that contain a non-null return value will be included
-* Getters or fields annotated with UriTransient will NOT included in the list
+* Getters or fields annotated with `@UriTransient` will be excluded
 * By default, the property name is used as the label in the URI.
-This can be overridden by placing the @VarName annotation on the field or getter method and specifying a name.
+This can be overridden by placing the `@VarName` annotation on the field or getter method and specifying a name.
 * Field level annotation take priority of getter annotations
 * Property names are sorted in alphabetical order